dc25/docker_try-reflex/README.md

     docker build -t try-reflex .

 ## Run:
-    docker run -it --entrypoint /start.sh try-reflex
+    docker run -it try-reflex

 or from published image:

-    docker run -it --entrypoint /start.sh davecompton/try-reflex
+    docker run -it davecompton/try-reflex

 The start.sh script will run try-reflex as user "reflex".
 This script starts a nix shell in which you can run ghcjs to compile programs that use reflex and reflex-dom.

-## First Time:

-The first time you run (as shown above) the try-reflex script will take a while to complete ( perhaps an hour or so ).
-Use "docker commit" so that this work does not have to be repeated:

-    docker commit <containerName> try-reflex

-This has already been done for the published image so if you start from there, this step is not necessary.

 ## tmux